-How to add Gradient Text Color to TextField in Jetpack Compose
+How to Create Gradient TextField in Android Jetpack Compose

 If you are developing a fancy app with some cool styles then you may want to apply gradient colors to different UI elements.
 In this Jetpack Compose tutorial, we are learning how to give gradient color to TextField.

 Brush API helps to create a variety of color gradients in compose.
-Before proceeding, please remind that using Brush in TextStyle is still experimental.
+See the following code snippet.

 import android.os.Bundle